dianpeng/sql2awk/README.md

 # Sql2Awk

-Transpiling SQL directly to AWK script.
+Transpile your SQL into AWK

 # Brief

-This little binary allows user to specify simple SQL statment, currently only supports query, and it will translate it into AWK code for execution.
+This little binary will translate your SQL, only query statement, into AWK script

 # Features

-- Nearly all SQL query related feature is supported
+- Nearly all SQL query features are supported
   - Join
   - Aggregation
   - Group by
   - Order by
   - Distinct
   - Limit
-  - No schema needed, use field index to reference value, dynamically typped
+  - No schema is needed, use field index to reference value, dynamically typped

 - Special aggregation function
   - Percentile